ttduongdo/pizza-hangman/README.md

 3. Launch a terminal or command prompt on your computer.

 4. Use the `cd` command to navigate to the directory where you downloaded the game files.
 For example, if you downloaded the game to the
-`/Users/dothuyduong/Downloads/pizza-hangman/ directory`, you can use the following command:
+`/Users/dothuyduong/Downloads/pizza-hangman/` directory, you can use the following command:

 `cd /Users/dothuyduong/Downloads/pizza-hangman/`